kilpkonn/msc-thesis/main.typ

 An archived version can be found at the Software Heritage Archive #link("https://archive.softwareheritage.org/browse/revision/6b250a22c41b2899b0735c5bc607e50c3d774d74/?origin_url=https://github.com/kilpkonn/rust-analyzer&snapshot=25aaa3ceeca154121a5c2944f50ec7b17819a315")[`swh:1:rev:6b250a22c41b2899b0735c5bc607e50c3d774d74`].

 = Background <background>
-In this chapter we will take a look at the type system of the Rust programming language to understand the context of our task.
+In this chapter, we will take a look at the type system of the Rust programming language to understand the context of our task.
-Next we will take a look at what the term search is and how it is commonly used.
+Next, we will take a look at what the term search is and how it is commonly used.
-Later we will study some implementations for term search to better understand how the algorithms for it work.
+Later, we will study some implementations for term search to better understand how the algorithms for it work.
-In the end we will briefly cover how _autocompletion_ is implemented in modern tools to give some context of the framework we are working in and tools what we are improving on.
+In the end, we will briefly cover how _autocompletion_ is implemented in modern tools to give some context of the framework we are working in and tools that we are improving on.

 == The Rust language
 Rust is a general-purpose systems programming language first released in 2015#cite-footnote("Announcing Rust 1.0", "2024-04-06", "https://blog.rust-lang.org/2015/05/15/Rust-1.0.html", "https://web.archive.org/web/20240406065426/https://blog.rust-lang.org/2015/05/15/Rust-1.0.html").